 These systems, also called geothermal heat pumps, offer homeowners a range of benefits: Better air quality, longevity, high-efficiency and more comfortable heating.
 To ensure you’re receiving all those benefits, it’s important the system is ready for winter.
 A quick heat pump tune-up can help you ensure the system is ready to go.

-Here are four steps that should be on your winter prep to-do list:
+Here are four steps that should be on your winter prep to-do list for ground-source pumps:

 - Open Your Home’s Air Vents: Many homeowners close air vents to prevent drafts during summer months.
 This can cause uneven heating in the home, but fortunately, it’s one of the easiest problems to reverse.
 Before the heating season starts, this should be task No. 1 on your checklist.
 Make sure all vents are open.